 We can tell that Bo can see some and we will be able to know more the older he gets.

 We are planning to see a neuro ophthalmologist soon to try to get more answers.
-There doesn't seem to be a pediatric one in South Carolina, so that is a bit of a pain in the ass an obstacle.
+There doesn't seem to be a pediatric one in South Carolina, so that is a bit of

 We finally had blood work done last week to check all of Bo's hormones, electrolytes etc. Again, it all came back normal.
 That and the MRI being normal are both very encouraging, but we still just don't know much.